florianstoegmueller/qfr/README.md

   Currently available file formats are:

-    * `Real` (.real)
     * `OpenQASM` (.qasm)
-    * `Qiskit` (.py) Qiskit export generates a python file, which can be used to transpile a respective circuit to a suitable architecture using the Qiskit toolset.
+    * `Qiskit` (.py) Qiskit export generates a python file, which can be used to transpile a respective circuit to a suitable architecture using the Qiskit toolset (specifically Qiskit Terra 0.12.0).

 * **Circuit transcription**